-- Required to finish out time of the original sentencing
+- Required to finish out the time of the original sentencing

 - Added jail time for breaking parole conditions

-- Additional added jail time if another crime was committed
+- Additional added parole violation jail time if another crime was committed

 If you have been arrested for a parole violation, it is in your best interest to seek out criminal defense lawyers Waukesha to protect your rights and help you build a case.